-Learn how to clean paint brushes to make them last longer, and to prevent your shed and garden storage getting paint all over it Getting paint off brushes might not be the most fun task (although some DIY enthusiasts will disagree), but the results are rewarding.
+Learn how to clean paint brushes to make them last longer, and to prevent your shed and garden storage getting paint all over it...
+Sure, removing either fresh or dried on paint off of your best paint brushes and rollers might not be the most fun task, but the results are rewarding and it will save you some cash on buy replacement tools too...
 Read on to find out how to get every last bit of gunk off your brushes.

 How to clean water-based paint off brushes

 In the middle of a painting project and want to keep your brushes fresh overnight?
 Simply wrap the head of your paintbrushes and roller in cling film or secure in an airtight plastic bag.
 Seal around the handle with masking tape and store in a dry place for up to two days – Dulux

 - When you’ve finished painting, scrape as much paint as possible from the brushes into the tin using the edge of it.
 You can even work it into some scrap paper.

 - Get a bucket or bowl of soapy water and leave to soak for a couple of hours.
 Refill with soapy water and wash the brush or roller, working the paint out of the bristles with your fingers.
 Shake off the water and paint into the bucket.

 - Fill the bucket/bowl with water and rinse the brush/roller in it, again working any leftover paint out with your fingers.
 Shake off the excess.
 Repeat until the brushes look clean.

 - Dry the brushes on a clean cloth.

 - See how to clean walls before you start on a fresh coat!

 - If you’ve used a gloss paint, scrape as much of the brush and back into the tin as you can.
 Fill an old glass jar with white spirit and put the brush in, pressing it against the sides to work the liquid into the brush.